 Those owners, operating under Second Street Properties LLC, have put the property up for sale.
 Arch & Beam, the plan administrators for the Chapter 11 reorganization, is handling the sale, among other duties.
 That company has also asked the city of Berkeley to weigh in on what it wants for the site, which sprawls on both sides of Second Street in West Berkeley.

 The city will hold a visioning session to solicit input in February.

-One outstanding question is who will pay the $26 million in pension benefits still owed to former workers.
+One outstanding question is who will pay the more than $24 million in pension benefits still owed to former workers.
 When Speyside Equity acquired Pacific Steel Casting Company in 2014, it agreed to assume that liability.
 Now the company is shutting down and is pulling out of the multi-employer pension plan.
 Under the agreement, Second Street Properties LLC remains “secondarily liable,” for that money, according to court documents.